-Were You Injured in a Swimming Pool Accident?
+Were You Injured in a Swimming Pool Accident in SC?

 Our David W. Martin Accident & Injury Lawyers in South Carolina know that the summer months can bring scorching heat to the south.
 Public and private swimming pools provide an exceptional opportunity for both children and adults to cool down and enjoy some much-needed social time.